darkdiesel/WordPress-Letterbox-Thumbnails-plugin/letterboxthumbnails/ReadMe.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin add new editor for generate thumbnails with letterboxing style.
-Color for letterbox backgroud sets in settings.
+This plugin add new editor for generating thumbnails with letterboxing style.
+Color for letterboxing background sets in settings.

 == Description ==
-This plugin add new editor for generate thumbnails with letterboxing style.
-Color for letterbox backgroud sets in settings.
+This plugin add new editor for generating thumbnails with letterboxing style.
+Color for letterboxing background sets in settings.

 == Installation ==